lukecollier/belte/README.md

 - [ ] slot elements
 - [ ] pass state through component trees
 - [ ] syntax for generating states
-- [ ] make loaders dumb (loaders should expose simple functions for compiling component js, html, css and initializers)
+- [x] make loaders dumb (loaders should expose simple functions for compiling component js, html, css and initializers)
+- [ ] resolve dependencies in core as apposed to in the loader

 ### Future Work
 Vague ideas for nice-to-haves.